Open-MBEE/Comodo/README.md

 The input model must be in the EMF UML XMI format (.uml) and it should comply with the COMODO UML profile (comododProfile).

 Currently, the supported targets are:
-* SCXML: transform the input model into SCXML document.
+* *SCXML*: transform the input model into SCXML document.
-* VLTSW: transform the input model into C++ application for the Very Large Telescope SW Platform.
+* *VLTSW*: transform the input model into C++ application for the Very Large Telescope SW Platform.
-* ACS: transform the input model into Java application for the ALMA Common SW platform.
+* *ACS*: transform the input model into Java application for the ALMA Common SW platform.
-* RMQ: transform the input model into Java application using RabbitMQ middleware.
+* *RMQ*: transform the input model into Java application using RabbitMQ middleware.
-* JPF: transform the input model (limited to State Machines) into Java application that can be verified by Java Pathfinder model checker.
+* *JPF*: transform the input model (limited to State Machines) into Java application that can be verified by Java Pathfinder model checker.

 The repository is organized in the following directories:
-* comodo/ COMODO toolkit sources and the libraries.
+* _comodo/_ COMODO toolkit sources and the libraries.
 The config subdirectory contains the comodoProfile in MagicDraw and .uml format.
 * comodogui/ Prototype GUI front-end application for the COMODO toolkit.
 The application allows to execute the supported model transformations and to load and run the SCXML model.
 The SCXML interpreter is based on Apache Commons SCXML.
 * Tools/scxmltester/ Prototype test utility to load and run SCXML models based on Apache Commons SCXML.
 * Tools/uml2scxml/ Prototype test utility to convert .uml models in SCXML.